-So, Alan, is consumer demand driving touch-free transaction, or is the industry staying ahead of the consumer in this case?
+Fintech: So, Alan, is consumer demand driving touch-free transactions, or is the industry staying ahead of the consumer in this case?

 Alan: I think the technology is driving the customer reaction, even if that reaction is a bit slow.
 For example, over the last few months, our customers perceived the coin shortage as a much bigger disruption to their payment process than touch-free technology.
 C-stores in general adopt technology based on the evolution of our business, and our customers aren’t any different.

-Going forward, as we move out of the pandemic and into the next few years, what’s going to be the most critical technology change for the c-store industry?
+Fintech: In the future, as we move out of the pandemic and into the next few years, what will be the most critical technology change for the c-store industry?